Existence and non-existence of global solutions for semilinear heat equations and inequalities on sub-Riemannian

 does not admit any nontrivial distributional solution $u\geq 0$ in $(0,\infty)\times\G$. \item Let $p=p_{F}=1+2/D$.
 Let $f:[0,\infty)\to [0,\infty)$ be a locally integrable function such that $f(u)\geq K_{2}u^{p}$ for some positive constant $K_{2}>0$.
 Then the equation

 does not admit any nontrivial distributional solution $u\geq 0$ in $(0,\infty)\times\G$. \item Let $p>p_{F}=1+2/D$.
 Let $f:[0,\infty)\to[0,\infty)$ be a continuous increasing function such that $f(u)\leq K_{1}u^{p}$ for some positive constant $K_{1}>0$.
-Then, for any $1\leq q<\infty$ the Cauchy problem \eqref{Cauchy_intro} has a global, classical solution for some positive $u_{0}\in L^{q}(\G)$. \end{enumerate} \end{thm} \begin{rem} By a distributional solution, we mean in Parts (i) and (ii) of Theorem \ref{main_thm} a function $u\in L^{p}_{loc}(Q)$ which satisfies \eqref{heat_eq_thm_ineq} and \eqref{heat_eq_thm} in $\mathcal{D}^{\prime}(Q)$, respectively, where $Q:=(0,\infty)\times\G$. \end{rem} \begin{thm} Let $\G$ be a connected unimodular Lie group with exponential volume growth and let $1+2/d<p<\infty$.
+Then, for any $1\leq q<\infty$ the Cauchy problem \eqref{Cauchy_intro} has a global, classical solution for some positive $u_{0}\in L^{q}(\G)$. \end{enumerate} \end{thm} \begin{rem} By a distributional solution, we mean in Parts (i) and (ii) of Theorem \ref{main_thm} a function $u\in L^{p}_{loc}(Q)$ which satisfies \eqref{heat_eq_thm_ineq} and \eqref{heat_eq_thm} in $\mathcal{D}^{\prime}(Q)$, respectively, where $Q:=(0,\infty)\times\G$. \end{rem} \begin{thm} Let $\G$ be a connected unimodular Lie group with exponential volume growth and let $1<p<\infty$.
 Let $f:[0,\infty)\to[0,\infty)$ be a continuous increasing function such that $f(u)\leq K_{1}u^{p}$ for some positive constant $K_{1}>0$.
 Then, for any $1\leq q<\infty$ the Cauchy problem \eqref{Cauchy_intro} has a global, classical solution for some positive $u_{0}\in L^{q}(\G)$. \end{thm} \begin{rem} Consider problem \eqref{Cauchy_intro} with $f(u)\simeq u^{p}$.
 Then, combining these Theorems \ref{main_thm} and \ref{main_thm_exp}, one comes to the following interesting conclusion: In the case $D=0$ (e.g. when $\G$ is a compact group), that is, the case when the volume growth at infinity is constant, we see from Theorem \ref{main_thm} that the Cauchy problem \eqref{Cauchy_intro} does not admit any nontrivial distributional solution $u\geq 0$ in $(0,\infty)\times\G$ for $1<p<\infty$.